 Pronouns: They, Them, Their Email: firstname.lastname@example.org

-As the Assistant Director, Rayne facilitates event and educational programming, supports LGBTQ* student groups and leaders on campus, facilitate programming for the office’s major events and evaluate needs of the University to further the office’s impact.
-Rayne has a degree in Gender Studies from Transylvania University and brings a variety of experiences as an educator and advocate to their work at UK, including time as an AmeriCorps VISTA in the Campus and Community Engagement Office at Transylvania.
+As the Assistant Director, Rayne facilitates event and educational programming, supports LGBTQ* student groups and leaders on campus, and evaluate needs of the University to further the office’s impact.
+Rayne has a degree in Gender Studies from Transylvania University and brings a variety of experiences as an educator and advocate to their work at UK.
 In their free time they enjoy writing spoken word poetry and fiction.